Learn how to replenish electrolytes naturally (without a sports drink) with this list of 10+ food & drink.

 An electrolyte imbalance can seriously affect your hydration and overall athletic performance.
 But let’s be honest, the term “electrolytes” is confusing.
 Do everyday athletes even need to worry about electrolytes?

 If you’ve ever looked at a bottle of Gatorade, you’ve likely seen the term “electrolytes”.
-If you’re how to get electrolytes or what they even do, you’re not alone.
+If you’re confused how to get electrolytes or what they even do, you’re not alone.
 You may be wondering:

 - What the heck are electrolytes and why are they important?